seanf316/P1-Vanguard/README.md

 ### Footer
 <img src="./assets/readme/footer.PNG" alt="Footer">
 The footer is placed at the bottom of the page.
 It contains the custom site logo which acts as a link to the site and the social media links displayed with icons provided by Font Awesome.
 There is also a small portion of text for the Copyright/Disclaimer.
+This is where the user can click on a social media link and reach out to the developer for news and updates.

 [Back to top &uarr;](#Vanguard)